 Our review is fundamentally different from the CMA’s retail banking market investigation.
 The CMA’s market investigation focused on personal current accounts and small/medium enterprise banking.
 Our review will look across the retail banking balance sheet and consider other product areas such as savings and consumer lending.
 The focus of our review is broader than that of the CMA’s because we have a consumer protection objective as well as a competition objective.

 However, while broader in its product coverage, we are not proposing to:

 We will be conducting this work alongside other relevant work in the sector, in particular the work that we are undertaking in relation to prompts and alerts, service quality information and account opening and switching processes, as well as our high-cost short-term credit review.
 The review will inform and be informed by these other projects.

-We plan to engage with relevant financial service providers (including retail banks, building societies, credit unions), as well as consumer bodies during May and June 2017, prior to issuing an information request to firms.
+We are continuing to engage with relevant financial service providers (including retail banks, building societies, credit unions), as well as other interested stakeholders.

-We expect to produce a project update in Q2 2018, explaining our preliminary analysis and conclusions from phase 1.
+We expect to produce a project update in Q2 2018, explaining our preliminary analysis and next steps.